Adopting from a Cat Rescue Center

 Hygiene

-Cat rescue is something that looks and sounds great in theory - however, you have to bare in mind that when adopting a stray animal, whether cat or something else, you might never know and you might not find anyone who knows where that animal has been before reaching your home.
-Even if the animal looks clean and healthy enough and doesn't act like it is ill - it is a good idea to check everything immediately the adoption.
-Even if you know the shelter you have adopted it from and you trust its employees, you have to consider that they have more than one animal to look after, and most of the time they don't have the time or the means to check the pet for all the possible problems it may have.
+Cat rescue is something that looks and sounds great in theory.
+However, you have to bear in mind that when adopting a stray animal, whether a cat or something else, you might never know and you might not find anyone who knows where that animal has been before reaching your home.
+Even if the animal looks clean and healthy enough and doesn't act like it is ill, it is a good idea to check everything immediately after the adoption.
+Even if you know the shelter that you have adopted it from and you trust its employees, you have to consider that they have more than one animal to look after.
+They often don't have the time or the means to check the pet for all the possible problems it may have.

 Personality issues